brainlife/cli/README.md

 `neuro/track` should have `track.tck

+`neuro/freesurfer` should have `output` directory containing freesufer output directories (like mri, label, etc..)

 --project_id can be found by going to https://brain-life.org/warehouse/#/projects and clicking on the project.
 The project id can be found as part of the URL.